 Secondary legislation which makes provision for stabilization tools to be used in respect of any "banking group company" has been published and came into force August 1, 2014.
 The definition of "banking group company" will encompass certain of our subsidiaries and affiliates.
-Once in force, and subject to implementation of the secondary legislation, the amendments to the Banking Act would allow all of the current stabilization options under the SRR and the bail-in stabilization power to be applied to any of our group companies that meet the definition of a "banking group company."
+The amendments to the Banking Act allow all of the current stabilization options under the SRR and the bail-in stabilization power (once in force) to be applied to any of our group companies that meet the definition of a "banking group company."